ayastreb/11route/_posts/en/2016/2016-04-16-menorca-spain.markdown

 <div class="youtube-video" id="menorca-landing" data-video-id="C6MEF25O1VM" width="1000" height="563"></div>

 <section class="text-block">
-We settled at the western part of island in the small town called Blanes, near to Ciutadella.
+We settled at the western part of the island in the small town called Blanes, near to Ciutadella.
 We started our first day from visiting the Faro de Artrutx lighthouse.
-It turned out to be a usual lighthouse, nobody around and everything is closed.
+It turned out to be a usual lighthouse, nobody around and everything was closed.
 </section>

 <section class="image-gallery" itemscope itemtype="http://schema.org/ImageGallery">